Avelanda/MapYourGrid/docs/map-it.md

       <li>Click on the country you want to load in JOSM.
 Zoom in to select states or provinces.</li>
       <li>Click on Tools and Hints to download the data layers that will support you in grid mapping.</li>
       <li>Don't forget to checkout the Map Legend, Good First Lines, Hot Keys and Curated Electrical Grid Maps below.</li>
+      <li>Remember this is a specific OpenStreetMap extract and some other existing objects may remain hidden while you contribute.
+Always check OpenStreetMap data <a href="/starter-kit/#5-load-power-infrastructure-into-josm">to avoid any conflicts or double mapping</a> on save.</li>

     </ol>
     `;